Esea contemporary: Reviewing the focus of the centre (1993–1996)

-A national agency for Chinese arts (1997-2003)
+A national agency for Chinese arts (1997–2003)

 Champion became the director of the centre when it moved to new premises on Edge Street in Manchester's Northern Quarter in 1997.
-This was period of great change in the centre's functions and focus.
+This was a period of great change in the centre's functions and focus.
 More opportunities became available due to both the policies of the new Labour government, who placed greater emphasis on the importance of culture, and the increased interest in Chinese culture due to the upcoming Handover of Hong Kong.
 By moving away from Chinatown, the centre also became less focused on the local Chinese community; instead focusing more on contemporary art.
 It was also Champion's aim that the centre would work towards becoming the UK agency for Chinese arts and culture.
 The centre would operate as an agency from 1999 and the charity was renamed the Chinese Arts Centre Ltd in September 2000.

 UK-based artists remained the main focus of the centre's exhibition programme during this period.
 Initially, the centre's programme largely featured solo shows of existing works by artists such as Adam Hongshan Wei and Anthony Key, or touring exhibitions, such as Nora Fok's Galaxies.
 When the venue was refurbished after a fire in 1998, the centre began to commission new site specific works by UK-based artists of east Asian heritage to use the new space to its best advantage.
-Between 2000 and 2003, the New Commissions scheme produced 8 exhibitions by emerging artists such as Suki Chan, Lisa Cheung, Gayle Chong Kwan, and Jiang Jiehong.
+Between 2000 and 2003, the New Commissions scheme produced eight exhibitions by emerging artists such as Suki Chan, Lisa Cheung, Gayle Chong Kwan, and Jiang Jiehong.